dev-labs-bg/sportify/README.md

 Try to follow our conventions for naming issues, branches and existing code structure and conventions.

-// TODO - create some issues in GitHub repo

-// TO DO  - move to wiki
+// TODO  - move to wiki
 ### DigitalOcean manual
 I assume you have created a fresh 16.04 Ubuntu LAMP droplet, and are running everything as the root user.
 This setup is **not suitable** for a longer production usage, nor we assume any responsibility if you break something :) If you are not sure what a step does - google it :)